Norwegian Wood

 d'oeuvres and soup, Nagasawa ordered duck, and Hatsumi and I

 ordered sea bass.
-The food arrived at a leisurely pace, which allowed
+The food arrived at a leisurely pace, which

 us to enjoy the wine and conversation.
 Nagasawa spoke first of the